 In addition to the groups listed above, the analysis of special needs should also include any other group the locality deems appropriate.

 A thorough analysis will assist a locality identify groups with the most serious housing needs in order to develop and prioritize responsive programs.
 The analysis of each special needs group should include the following:

 Homelessness in California is a continuing crisis that demands the effective involvement of both the public and private sectors.
 California has the highest population of homeless - affecting almost one in every 100 California residents.
-According to recent census figures, 26 percent of the nationís homeless individuals and families live in California even though the State is home to only 12 percent of the nationís total population.
-Included in the Stateís homeless population are an estimated 90,000 children, the largest percentage of homeless children since the Great Depression.
+According to the National Alliance to End Homelessness, 20.6 percent of the nationís homeless individuals and families live in California even though the State is home to only 12 percent of the nationís total population.
+Included in the Stateís homeless population are an estimated 226,000 children, the largest percentage of homeless children since the Great Depression.

 In addition to the requisite analysis above, a thorough analysis of the special housing needs for families and persons in need of emergency shelters should include:

 For assistance with the analysis of the housing needs, including a discussion of resources such as existing housing, services and needs, contact local service providers such as continuum of care providers, local homeless shelter and service providers, food programs, operators of transitional housing programs, local drug and alcohol program service providers, county mental health and social service departments, local Salvation Army, Goodwill Industries, churches and schools.
 Additional information on local services and needs may also be available by contacting one of 15 countywide Designated Local Boards certified by the Departmentís Emergency Housing and Assistance Program (see IV.
 Links for additional information).